 Business card paper contains ready-made business cards, perforated or glued with tape, which can be separated manually.
 As a rule, a sheet holds 8 to 10 business cards.

-If you plan to create new business cards, take seriously choosing business card paper.
+So, you’ve found the suitable business card maker and plan to create new business cards, take seriously choosing business card paper.
 There are many varieties of business card paper, the key characteristics and differences of the main ones are described below.

 First of all, determine which printer you’re going to use.
 For cards with plain design (text with black & white graphics) a monochrome laser printer will be fine.
 For color designs use an inkjet or color laser printer.

 Note: Not any paper can be used in a laser printer.
-Avoid using glossy, textured and magnetic paper — it may damage a laser printer.
+Avoid using glossy, textured and magnetic paper–it may damage a laser printer.
 With inkjet printers you can use any type of paper.

 Let’s see what kinds of business card paper can be, how they differ and what’s the best way to use them.

 There are different ways to hold business cards in place on the sheet, and they determine the look of the cards after they are separated.

 Perforated cards have slightly rough edges after you separate them, however, they normally cost 50% less than smooth edge cards.